dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/database-first-development/publish-to-azure.md

 ![new tables](publish-to-azure/_static/image22.png)

 Now you are ready to test the web app that is deployed to Azure.
 Navigate to the web app on Azure (such as http://contosositeexample.azurewebsites.net/).
-Click the link for List of students and you should see the index view for students.
+Click the **List of students** link and you should see the index view for students.

 ![view](publish-to-azure/_static/image23.png)